How to Allocate Free Space?

 Before you do

 You can only allocate the free space from one partition to another.
 Besides, the allocated space should be less than or equal to the unused space of source partition in size.
-You can avoid distributing overloading unused room by taking reference of the size number listed on the main interface.
+You can avoid distributing overloading unused room by taking reference of the size listed on the main interface.

 If there are other applications running on the partition which you are going to perform, AOMEI Partition Assistant will notice you to close those applications by click “Retry” (it is also the recommended option) or to execute this operation in PreOS Mode by choosing “Restart Now” (Your computer will restart if you press this button) or just to click “Cancel Operations” to finish this operation by rebooting your computer and redoing it without opening those applications.